-As part of your 10 Essentials a filtration device is going to be something you’ll want in your pack.
-If you are hiking somewhere that has water flowing you can use it to replenish your water in your bag.
-Here is the Top 5 Backpacking Water Filters that you should add to your arsenal.
+As part of your 10 Essentials, a filtration device is going to be something you’ll want in your pack.
+If you are hiking somewhere that has water flowing you can use it to replenish the water in your bag.
+Here are the Top 5 Backpacking Water Filters that you should add to your arsenal.
 I’m currently using a Grayl system and I love it.

 Stay cool in your clothes

 Look for materials that offer UPF protection with at least a 40 rating.
-This blocks out harmful UBV and UBA rays that can damage the skin.
+This blocks out harmful UVB and UVA rays that can damage the skin.
 The Texas Trailhead Icon shirt is rated UPF 40 and has comfortable cotton/poly fabrics that keep you cool and dry quickly.